Complexes from Complexes: Finite Element Complexes in Three Dimensions: Preliminary

-Considering operators in $\nearrow$ direction, the three operators in the diagonal are one-to-one, the lower part is injective, and the upper part is surjective.
-Then applying the BGG construction, several complexes can be derived from the BGG framework including but not limited to the Hessian complex~\eqref{eq:hesscomplex}, the elasticity complex~\eqref{eq:elasticitycomplex}, and the divdiv complex~\eqref{eq:divdivcomplex3d}; see the three zig-zag paths in Fig.~\ref{fig:sections}.
+Considering operators in the $\nearrow$ direction, the three operators in the diagonal are one-to-one, the lower triangular part is injective, and the upper triangular part is surjective.
+By direct calculation, the parallelogram formed by the north-east diagonal $\nearrow$ and the horizontal operators is anticommutative.

+Then applying the BGG construction, several complexes can be derived from the BGG framework including but not limited to the Hessian complex, the elasticity complex, and the divdiv complex; see the three zigzag paths in Fig.~\ref{fig:sections}.